2022 Shanghai COVID-19 outbreak: Non-COVID medical delay and deaths

-The lockdown has caused a number of deaths due to an inability to receive appropriate medical care as COVID testing is required to access any emergency services and any hospital that has seen to a positive patient needed to undergo disinfection.
-High-profile individuals who died include a former Fudan University professor Yu Huizhong, a Dongfang Hospital nurse Zhou Shengni, and violinist Chun Shunping.
+The lockdown has caused a number of deaths due to an inability to receive appropriate medical care as COVID testing was required to access any emergency services and any hospital that had treated a Covid positive patient needed to undergo disinfection.
+High-profile individuals who died included a former Fudan University professor Yu Huizhong, a Dongfang Hospital nurse Zhou Shengni, and violinist Chun Shunping.
 On April 14, an article on WeChat listed 12 deaths due to lockdown practices, but was deleted soon after.
 A crowd-sourced continuation of the effort on Airtable listed 186 deaths as of April 30.

 Shanghai violinist Chen Shunping experienced a severe stomach ache and vomiting at night on April 13.
 Upon calling emergency services, he was told he would have to "wait in line".
 Later that night, he went to two different hospitals and was unable to receive medical service at either.
 Faced with immense pain, he committed suicide by jumping off a building.

 A 58-year-old male was found dead at home on May 1, with rumors of death by starvation.
 The city fact-checking service interviewed paramedics and confirmed that the actual cause was cardiac arrest.
 The community also said that they took good care of the man prior to his death, knowing that he was not in good health, having regularly delivered food during the pandemic.

 Suicides

 On March 26, an old man is seen having died after falling off a residential building.
 The original poster suggested that the death was due to lack of access to medical help, but the family clarified that the dead has been allowed to regularly go to the hospital to the government-run fact checker.

 On April 3, a Shanghai woman wanted to send her grandfather meals, but the distance between their homes was very far.
 She found a man to deliver the meals for her to Qingpu but did not ask for money.
 The next day, the woman transferred him 200 yuan by phone but was later criticized for paying too little when she shared her story online.
 On April 6, she committed suicide.
 Her parents and other online commentators called for the people who bullied her to be sued or punished.

 On April 12, Hongkou District Health Department IT lead Qian Wenxiong killed himself, leaving behind his cancer-ridden wife.
 Many Chinese netizens believe his suicide was due to the stress under the zero-COVID policy.
 (Previous rumors inaccurately attributed the death either to Qian's wife or to another official named Cai Yongqiang and were "dispelled" by official sources.)

-On April 26, a French citizen is seen on a two-minute-long video asking quarantine workers for help with suicide in three languages.
+On April 26, a French citizen was seen on a two-minute-long video asking quarantine workers for help with suicide in three languages.
 He was subdued and later became stabilized.
-The French embassy confirmed his identity and commented that food shortage is likely not the reason.
+The French embassy confirmed his identity and commented that food shortage was likely not the reason.